syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-to-Add-Conditional-Formatting-to-Rows.md

          {
               e.Style.BackColor = Color.LightGoldenrodYellow;
          }
      }
 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight vb %}

 'Tells the grid to redraw the whole row as current cell moves (say in Form.Load).
 Me.grid.Model.Options.RefreshCurrentCellBehavior = GridRefreshCurrentCellBehavior.RefreshRow

 'The event handler.
 Private Sub grid_PrepareViewStyleInfo(ByVal sender As Object, ByVal e As GridPrepareViewStyleInfoEventArgs)
     If e.RowIndex > 0 And e.ColIndex > 0 Then
         Dim d As Double
         Dim val As String
         If e.ColIndex = 2 Then
             val = e.Style.Text
         Else
             val = Me.gridDataBoundGrid1(e.RowIndex, 2).Text)
         End If

         If Double.TryParse(val, System.Globalization.NumberStyles.Any, Nothing, d) And d > 10 Then
             e.Style.BackColor = Color.LightGoldenrodYellow
         End If
     End If

+'Grid_PrepareViewStyleInfo.
 End Sub

 {% endhighlight %}
-{% tabs %}
+{% endtabs %}